Raed-Khwayreh/Todo-ReactNative/README.md

 <img height=450 width=220 src="https://github.com/Raed-Khwayreh/FURINT-Ecommerce-App/assets/78206754/97e20640-02b8-40f0-a85e-66825438e71a"/>

-You can swipe the task left to delete it or swiper it to right to edit it.
+You can swipe the task to the left to delete it or swipe it to the right to edit it.

 <img height=450 width=220 src="https://github.com/Raed-Khwayreh/Todo-ReactNative/assets/78206754/9b9baba5-03e6-44ca-82ff-81b08c723eef"/>